Jennicet Gutiérrez: Activist work

 June 2015 was when Gutiérrez received national attention after she interrupted President Obama during a dinner at the White House celebrating LGBTQ accomplishments in the previous year.
 Much of the reaction to this act centered on assessing whether it was "right" or "wrong" to interrupt the President during a reception at the Whitehouse.
 The event highlighted disconnects between mainstream gay activism and transgender and immigration reform activism.

 La Familia: Trans Queer Liberation Movement works at the national and local levels to achieve the collective liberation of LGBT Latinas by leading an intergenerational movement through community organizing, advocacy, and education.
 Gutiérrez has been working with the organization hosting demonstrations, rallies, and dialogues, as well as fundraising for the liberation of undocumented transgender women of color facing unsafe environments in detention centers.

-Gutiérrez activism has been set to make sure that no one lives in fear, but instead, be celebrated for who they are.
+Gutiérrez's activism has been said to make sure that no one lives in fear, but instead, be celebrated for who they are.